cesarpreza/JS-Calculator/README.md

 # Functionality

-- Inout the first number user wants to calculate
+- Input the first number user wants to calculate

 - click an operator:
   - Add